takelley1/vibe_coding_conventions/README.md

     - Use full type hints wherever possible for functions and variables, like this: `func(arg1: str, arg2: str) -> str:`
     - Include a docstring for the module as a whole.
     - Don't use inline comments.
 Instead, put the comment on the line before the relevant code.
-    - All comments should have a period at the end, like this: `# This is a comment.`
+    - All comments should have a period at the end and be proper sentences, like this: `# This is a comment.`
     - Don't catch overly-broad exceptions.
 Instead, catch specific exceptions.
+    - Here is an example of a correct docstring.
+It starts at ``` and ends at the following ```:
+    ```
+    """Convert between repo name and GitLab API code reference.

+    Args:
+        repo_id_or_name (str): The repository ID or name to convert.

+    Returns:
+        tuple: A tuple containing (repo_id, repo_name).

+    Raises:
+        ValueError: If the input is not a valid repository ID or name.
+    """
+    ```
+    - Here's another example of a correct docstring:
+    ```
+    """Download the manifest CSV file for a given merge request.

+    Args:
+        mr (dict): The merge request object.
+        cr_number (str): The CR number associated with the MR.

+    Returns:
+        str or None: The local file path if successful, otherwise None.
+    """
+    ```

 - Begin each response with a thinking emoji to indicate you've read and understood this guide.

+- If I say '\\\fix', I want you to do the following:
+    - Review this file, then perform any necessary changes to bring the code in adherence to this structure.
+    - Improve the code according to the guidelines in this file.